-''' Listing 2: cypher-shell - Show all databases.

-neo4j@neo4j> SHOW DATABASES; '''
+Listing 2: cypher-shell - Show all databases.
+1 neo4j@neo4j> SHOW DATABASES;

-Notably, Neo4j provides a graphical user interface to the cypher-shell and you are free to choose between command-line and graphical interface.
+Notably, Neo4j provides a graphical user interface to the cypher-shell and you are free to choose either the command-line tool or graphical user interface to solve this assignment.
 For commands that are to be executed in the cypher-shell, the non-bold prefix neo4j@neo4j> denotes the user that is connected in combination with the database we are currently connected to (separated by a "@"; cf. Section 2.3).
-Once again, the Cypher query language (CQL) is different from SQL and MQL, and capitalization of keywords (like SHOW) is optional.
+Once again, the Cypher query language (CQL) is different from both SQL and MQL, and capitalization of keywords (like SHOW) is optional.
 For readability, we capitalize Neo4j keywords.
 More information can be found in the supplementary material given in Section 4.
-Python3 code is simply wrapped in a box.